-Lower extremity weakness likely contributes to slow walking speed, reduced walking endurance and increased energy expenditure during walking.^{107,108}
+Lower extremity weakness, resulting from corticospinal tract pathology or general deconditioning, likely contributes to slow walking speed, reduced walking endurance, and increased energy expenditure during walking.
+107,108 When weakness is identified as a significant contributor to gait dysfunction, exercise-based therapies, hip and ankle orthoses, and functional electrical stimulation may improve walking.

-When weakness is identified as a significant contributor to gait dysfunction, exercise-based therapies, hip and ankle orthoses and functional electrical stimulation may improve walking.
-Exercise-based therapies include resistance training, ^{115,116} aerobic training and bodyweight-supported treadmill training.117 Gait abnormalities that are primarily the result of isolated weakness of the hip flexor or ankle dorsiflexor muscles can be treated with the appropriate orthosis.
-For example, foot drop impairs foot clearance during the swing phase of gait, decreasing gait safety and efficiency, limiting mobility and increasing the risk of falls;118 an ankle-foot orthosis may substantially improve the gait of a person with MS and foot drop.
+Exercise-based therapies include resistance training, ^{115,116} aerobic training, and bodyweight-supported treadmill training (BWSTT).
+117 All of these have been shown to improve walking in selected groups of people with MS. Gait abnormalities that are primarily the result of isolated weakness of the hip flexor or ankle dorsiflexor muscles may be treated with the appropriate orthosis.
+For example, a hip flexion-assisted orthosis is well tolerated by people with MS, and has been shown to increase walking speed and walking endurance, most likely by improving the gait pattern and reducing energy expenditure when walking.
+118 An anklefoot orthosis may improve the gait of a person with MS and foot drop.
+Foot drop hinders foot clearance during the swing phase of gait, decreasing gait safety and efficiency, limiting mobility, increasing the risk for falls, and increasing energy expenditure during walking.